Some Impressive Stats About JDF

 JDF information is ideal for communication amongst the various equipment in your production facility.
 But with it you can also communicate with other print houses, vendors and customers.

-We are happy to share the news that PrintVis was recently recognized for having surpassed 10 years of JDF Certification and CIP4 membership.
+We are happy to share the news that PrintVis is recognized for having surpassed 10 years of JDF Certification and CIP4 membership.
 This puts PrintVis into a rather elite group of companies around the world who know the many benefits that standardization brings to the business world, with ongoing contribution to the CIP4 organization, JDF Specification, and process automation in the print industry.

 What is standardization?
 The process of developing and implementing technical standards, standardization helps to maximize compatibility, interoperability, safety, repeatability, or quality.
 It can also facilitate commoditization of formerly custom processes. (source)